Azure-Samples/contoso-chat/README.md

 ---
-name: Contoso Retail copilot with Azure AI
+name: Contoso Chat Retail copilot with Azure AI
 description: Build, evaluate and deploy a RAG-based retail copilot with promptflow on Azure AI
 languages:
 - python